legendarycode3/31-days-Of-reactjs-course/README.md

 This method is similar to traditional HTML development.
 Styles are defined in separate .css files and imported into the relevant component file. </br>
 Best For: Global styles and large components. </br>
 Pros: Familiar syntax, separation of concerns. </br>
+Cons: Styles are global and can cause naming conflicts across different components in large applications. </br>